How to Edit Your Grid

 Learn how to set up and customize your grids in Concepts.

-To help with your visual design work, Concepts 5.8 gives you the ability to customize grids to your own dimensions.
-You can adjust spacing, divisions, color, opacity and orientation to fit your grid to your project.
-Concepts also has two new grid underlays - lined paper for note taking (here's how to set that up), and triangle grid for 3-dimensional design.
+To help with your visual design work, Concepts gives you the ability to customize grids to your own dimensions.
+Adjust spacing, divisions, color, opacity and orientation to fit your grid to your project.
+Choose from dot, graph, lined paper, isometric and triangle grids for both loose thinking and secure structural design work.

 In this tutorial, we'll share how to choose and activate a grid on your canvas, and how to customize the grid to your workspace.